confluentinc/event-streaming-patterns/docs/table/projection-table.md

 `LATEST_BY_OFFSET` is only one of the many [summary functions ksqlDB supports][summary_functions], from simple sums and averages to time-aware functions and histograms.
-And beyond those, you can easily [define your own custom functions][custom_functions] or look to [Kafka Streams][kafka_streams] for complete control.
+And beyond those, we can easily [define our own custom functions][custom_functions] or look to [Kafka Streams][kafka_streams] for complete control.

 ## References